 My maternal grandmother, 'Grandma Weir', lived in the Perth suburb of Bayswater.
 This was the first time that I had been outside of China, and I was intrigued by the differences.
-I found it unusual for Europeans to be doing all the dirty work and not Chinese labourers.
-The architecture was quite different.
-My grandmother's house was a smallish weatherboard house with a corrugated iron roof.
-Rainwater was collected from the roof into a corrugated iron tank.
-In China the or corrugated iron tank.
-In China the only water I had seen collected off the roof was into barrels about the size of a wine barrel.
+I found it unusual for Europeans to be doing all the dirty work, such as was that my Grandma was not very well off as I had only experienced living in rather grand two storey missionary homes or even bigger boarding school buildings.

+wharf labouring and not

+Chinese labourers.
+The

+architecture was quite

+different.
+My grandmother's

+house was a smallish

+weatherboard house with a

+corrugated iron roof.

+Rainwater was collected from

+the roof into a corrugated

+iron tank.
+In China the only

+water I had seen collected off

+the roof was into barrels

+about the size of a wine

+barrel.
+The impression I had